PCGen/pcgen-deprecated/lib/readme.txt

 fop/xercesImpl-2.5.0.jar -- from fop 0.20.5 distribution, used by fop
 fop/xml-apis.jar -- from fop 0.20.5 distribution, used by fop

-javancss/* TODO What is it?
-What uses it?
-What is it's license?

 jep/djep-2.24.jar -- Used by Gmgen.
 Adds dice functionality to JEP.
 TODO Should probably be removed and replaced with JEP plugins. jep/jep-2.3.1.jar -- "Java Expression Parser" http://www.singularsys.com/jep/ (GPL project, but we have a license exception.
 See the jep/jep.LICENSE.EXCEPTIONS.txt file.) jep/RngPack-1.1a.jar -- RngPack http://www.honeylocust.com/RngPack/ used by JEP/PJEP